data5100-group/diabetes-risk-analysis/README.md

 # DIABETES RISK ANALYSIS
-# Comparative Analysis of Diabetes Risk Factors and Hospital Readmission Patterns
+# A Comparative Analysis of Clinical Predictors for Diabetes and Hospital Readmission

 ## Introduction
 Diabetes is a major chronic condition affecting hundreds of millions globally and driving substantial healthcare burden.
 Early identification of individuals at high risk for diabetes and effective management of diagnosed patients are critical for preventing complications and reducing healthcare utilization.
 This project focuses on two interconnected but distinct predictive problems: identifying clinical and demographic predictors of diabetes in the general population and identifying predictors of 30-day hospital readmission among patients already diagnosed with diabetes.
 These goals reflect both prevention and disease-management priorities in public health.